 In 1997, Fred relocated his practice to Pittsburgh, where he grew up, initially forming his own firm, then serving between 2000 and 2005 as an associate with defense firm Burns, White & Hickton, LLC, and then as an equity partner with Blumling & Gusky, LLP.
 From 2000 to 2002, he served as Vice President & General Counsel of Cleveland-based The Great Lakes Towing Company, managing the company’s and its affiliates’ personal injury, property damage, and commercial claims and litigation across the Great Lakes, in Puerto Rico, and Hawaii.

 In 2006, Fred and Rich Ogrodowski formed Pittsburgh-based Goldsmith & Ogrodowski, LLC.
 The firm initially focused on defending serious personal injury and death cases arising from harbor towing of ships on the Great Lakes, inland river towboat and barge operations, and recreational boating casualties.
-In 2010, the firm segued to representing industrial workers, individuals, and families in a variety of personal injury and wrongful death litigation, ranging from admiralty & maritime, personal injury, wrongful death, auto, motorcycle, property damage, product liability, Dram Shop, and insurance coverage.
+In 2010, the firm segued to representing industrial workers, individuals, and families in a variety of personal injury and wrongful death litigation, ranging from admiralty & maritime, railroad, personal injury, wrongful death, auto, motorcycle, property damage, product liability, Dram Shop, and insurance coverage.

 Fred is licensed to practice and has litigated cases in state courts in Pennsylvania, West Virginia, and Ohio.
 He was recently admitted to the Bar of the Commonwealth of Massachusetts.
 Fred is also admitted to and has practiced in federal trial courts in Pennsylvania, West Virginia, Ohio, Texas, Michigan, Illinois, and New York.
 He is an active member of the Allegheny County Bar Association, the former chair of the ACBA’s Federal Court Section, and a longtime member of the ACBA’s Court Rules Committee.
 He is rated “AV Preeminent” by Martindale-Hubbell, 10/10 by Avvo, and has been named a Pennsylvania Super Lawyer from 2006 to 2008 and from 2017 to the present.